I just got back from visiting the Science Museum at South Kensington. There are quite a number of museums in London. Why do we have so many of them?

 Why do we value things that can be of no practical use for us anymore that we keep them?
 That's because we value our history, and our hoarded items are pieces of that memorable past.
 Those clothes remind us that we were once skinny or thick.
 Our books and dvds tell us that we have read and seen quite a lot of interesting things.
 Old newspapers and photos are the ones that really capture our history, either by journalists or our camera.

-Maybe it's time to let go - donate, recycle or throw away - our collection of
+Maybe it's time to let go - donate, recycle or throw away - our collection of unnecessary stuff.

-As much as they can remind us of our past, keeping too many of them for too long would only clutter our present
+As much as they can remind us of our past, keeping too many of them for too long would only clutter our present.

 No comments: